dog after teeth cleaning in colma ca

 All pet dental procedures performed at Colma Animal Hospital are performed under anesthesia, for the safety of our patients.
 Prior to administering anesthesia, we analyze a small blood sample to ensure that your pet is healthy enough for dental care.
 We offer full monitoring throughout the entire dental procedure—until your pet leaves our care.
 We also administer pain medications to keep them comfortable after treatment.

-Below is the step-by-step process of what a standard pet dental examination/cleaning consists of at our veterinary hospital:
+Below is the step-by-step process of what a standard pet dental examination/cleaning consists of at our animal hospital:

 • 1 Oral exam: Prior to anesthesia, we examine the mouth and face for swelling, pain, and other conditions.
 This helps us determine how to treat your pet.